Cookies ahead

 We recommend to exclude asset volumes from Git to sync them up and down.
 In most cases this is already the case.

 Skip this step if your code is already at GitHub, see Git provider integration for other providers with CI/pipeline/actions flows.
-If this fuzzy to you see:
+If this is fuzzy to you, see:

 Later on you can upload Craft with SFTP.